Arts Inspired Brain Change: Cultivating Neuro-Connections for Opening Possibilities with Lynn Miller, MA & Sue Mistretta

 Sue and Lynn have been co-facilitating Expressive Arts workshops for the past 20 years!

 Miller, L. M. (2013).
 Spiritarts.
-Transformation through Creating Art, Music and Dance, Phoenixville, USA: Expressive Therapy Concepts.
+Transformation through creating art, music and dance.
+Expressive Therapy Concepts.

 Porges, S.W.
 (2009).
 The polyvagal theory: New insights into adaptive reactions of the autonomic nervous system.
 Cleveland Clinic Journal of Medicine, April.